UPDATED: 27th SEPTEMBER 2018

 You could set yourself with a profile on some of the freelance sites, offering advice regarding various aspects of the wedding planning process, or run occasional webinars, telling your story and the lessons you’ve learned.

 Or, why not start a blog, giving a new tip every week.
 Or blog on other wedding sites?
-Or how about a podcast?
+How about a podcast?

 You don’t even need to have been married to make use of this idea!